Clooos/Home-Assistant-Mobile-First/README.md

 # You can change this to 'live' if you want a true live view.
   camera_view: auto

-# You will probably need to play with the width to have a perfect crop of your sky.
+# You will probably need to play with these values to have a perfect crop of your sky.
   style: |
     ha-card {
       ...
       width: 1500px;
+      top: 0px;
+      right: 0px;
       ...
 ```

 For `header_temperature_graph:`
+This one need you to have `mini-graph-card`.
+This is optional and you can remove it if you don't use it.
 ```
 # The temperature sensor you want to show for the header graph.
   - entity: sensor.temperature_interieure